- Global Information

 Every person is unique and dementia affects people differently - no two people will have symptoms that develop in exactly the same way.
 An individual's personality, general health and social situation are all important factors in determining the impact of dementia on him or her.

 Symptoms vary between Alzheimer's disease and other types of dementia, but there are broad similarities between them all.
 The most common signs are memory loss and the loss of practical abilities, which can lead to withdrawal from work or social activities.
-If you think that these problems are affecting your daily life, or the life of someone you know, you should talk to your doctor.
+If you think that these problems are affecting your daily life, or the life of someone you know, you should talk to your doctor, or encourage them to talk to theirs.

 The most common early symptoms of dementia are: